jgescobar/wdinstagram_challenge/README.md

-# The WDInstagram Collaborative Challenge!
+# The WDInstagram Collaboration Challenge!

 <img alt="A picture of nice food taken by a distant friend." src="public/images/instagramming-food.jpg" width="700px"/>